Monty1029/PSNProfilesPlus/README.md

 Link to Amazon to purchase game.

 <b>In-progresss Features</b><br>
-Metacritic and OpenCritic scores
+Metacritic and OpenCritic scores<br>
+Displaying the region of the game

 <b>Planned Features</b><br>
-Displaying the region of the game